EXPERIENCE HILLENDALE COUNTRY CLUB

 During and after the Second World War, Hillendale experienced financial struggle.
 In the early 1950's, many of our members got together and with, as they refer to it, the “Hillendale

-Spirit” and “Never Say Die” attitudes, they began working to solve the immediate problems.
+Spirit” and “Never Say Die” attitudes, and began working to rebuild the club.
 There were only 145 golf members who, with voluntary contributions and an aggressive new membership program, brought the club back to solid health.
-In 1952 Hillendale was informed that the club lease would be cancelled in 1954.
-Many sites were considered and studied, but under the direction of President Gilbert Nolte, the Lindsey farm, an old sheep farm, was purchased.
+Then in 1952, Hillendale was informed that the club lease would be cancelled in 1954.
+Many sites were considered and studied, but under the direction of President Gilbert Nolte, the Lindsey farm (an old sheep farm) was purchased.
 The club then moved to the Blenheim Road location.
-There was much scrambling over the 17-month period as the land was purchased, an architect was hired, a clubhouse was designed, a pool complex was installed and the staff was hired.
-The membership felt that as long as they could stay together, they would have no problem “dressing in a barn.”

 The architects that were chosen, William and David Gordon, were a father/son combination that would go on to do numerous courses such as Saucon Valley, Williamsburg National

 and Medford Village.
 On July 9, 1954, the Clubhouse was officially opened and the next day the first tee shot was struck.
 From that point until now, the club and its members have seen many changes and vast improvements to the facility and the golf course.
 In the 1970’s, George Fazio was hired and fairways bunkers were added, along with changes to the greens complexes.
 In the 1980’s, Tom Clark of Ault and Clark,

 made improvements to the driving range.
 Bob Cupp made golf course changes such as the redesign of the 13th hole and the connection ponds on the 5th and 6th holes.

 Then came the 1990’s.
 In both 1992 and 1993